 Cuba is the largest Caribbean island with a rich history, beautiful architecture and a time-warp feel.
 You’ll think you’ve stepped into a 1920’s film set, with vintage cars and colonial Spanish architecture.
 As well as an enchanting atmosphere, there are also many things to do in Cuba to attract visitors.

-Cuba has always been near the top of my bucket list.
-There’s a very high possibility of dramatic change in the next decade.
+If Cuba is near the top of your bucket list, there’s a very high possibility of dramatic change in the next decade.
 So make plans to visit before the country changes drastically.

 Is Cuba safe?

 Cuba is safer than many other countries to visit but look out for petty thieves in the tourist areas and it’s not uncommon for your luggage to be rummaged through in your hotel room.

 Havana is safe and easy to get around on your own but if you feel more comfortable with a guide, it’s not difficult to find a local who can show you the ropes.

 Of Cuba’s 10 international airports, the two most commonly used by international travellers are Aeropuerto Internacional José Martí in Havana and Juan Gualberto Gómez International Airport in Varadero.